Katz v. United States: Black's dissent

 Justice Hugo Black was the only dissenter in the decision.
 He argued that the Fourth Amendment was only meant to protect "things" from physical search and seizure, and was not meant to protect personal privacy.
-Additionally, Black argued that the modern act of wiretapping was analogous to the act of eavesdropping, which was around even when the Bill of Rights was drafted.
+Additionally, Black argued that the modern act of wiretapping was analogous to the act of eavesdropping, which was common even when the Bill of Rights was drafted.
 Black concluded that if the drafters of the Fourth Amendment had meant for it to protect against eavesdropping they would have included the proper language.

 Impact and legacy

 The Supreme Court's decision in Katz significantly expanded the scope of the Fourth Amendment's protections, and represented an unprecedented shift in American search and seizure jurisprudence.
 Many law enforcement practices that previously were not "within the view" of the Fourth Amendment—such as wiretaps on public phone wires—are now covered by the Fourth Amendment and cannot be conducted without first obtaining a search warrant.
-The Katz precedent continues to be consulted regularly in relation to disputes over modern electronic surveillance by the National Security Agency and law enforcement entities, though with some concerns that the Katz test is becoming outdated due to modern surveillance technologies.
+The Katz precedent continues to be consulted regularly to interpret disputes over modern electronic surveillance by the National Security Agency and law enforcement entities, though with some concerns that the Katz test is becoming outdated due to modern surveillance technologies.

 However, Katz also created significantly more uncertainty surrounding the application of the Fourth Amendment.
-The Katz test of an objective "reasonable expectation of privacy", which has been widely adopted by U.S. courts, has proven much more difficult to apply than the traditional analysis of whether a physical intrusion into "persons, houses, papers, and effects" occurred.
-In a 2007 Stanford Law Review article, the American legal scholar Orin Kerr described the scholarly consensus that the Katz test has been a failure:
+The Katz test of an objective "reasonable expectation of privacy," which has been widely adopted by U.S. courts, has proven much more difficult to apply than the traditional analysis of whether a physical intrusion into "persons, houses, papers, and effects" occurred.
+In a 2007 Stanford Law Review article, legal scholar Orin Kerr described the scholarly consensus that the Katz test has been a failure:

+Other legal scholars have praised Katz as "the king of surveillance cases" due to Potter's holding that "the Fourth Amendment protects people, not places."
+They also state that this case stood as a "bulwark against wiretaps and other emerging forms of surveillance."